mhwlng/streamdeck-starcitizen/README.md

 TODO :

-* Test multiple language keyboards (only lightly tested 3.14 with US keyboard)

-* Add more logging to pluginlog.log

 * Allow switching between LIVE and PTU versions.
 (Currently gets binding only from LIVE installation)

 **Elgato Stream Deck button plugin for Star Citizen**